BhanuTejaGullapalli/BhanuTejaGullapalli.github.io/_pages/about.md

 ## Act 3
 ~~Welcomed by California tax, disturbed by Sunlight~~ Welcomed by Sunlight, disturbed by California tax I resumed my research at UCSD and the remote colloboration remained unaffected.
-The findings from this colloboration became integral part of my PhD proposal.
-I experienced my first summer which is neither
+The findings from this colloboration became integral part of my PhD proposal and upcoming projects that are currently in-progress. *snap*

-.
-In each snap, I was fortunate enough to do industrial research internships where I worked with similar genre of research minds developing similar genre of biomarkers in a compltely different genre of medical and wearable domains
+Summer ended, the results from this colloboration are being *typing...*
-*In progress...*
+In each snap, I was fortunate enough to do industrial research internships where I worked with similar genre of research minds developing similar genre of biomarkers in a compltely different genre of medical and wearable domains.

 # DISCLAIMER
-The story contained many happy little accidents that are not described here for the safety of future researchers.
+*The story contained many happy little accidents that are not described here for the safety of future researchers.*

 <!--  limited knowledge but  know of accumulating